List of Bakugan: Cycloid

 A large cyclops-like Bakugan with one horn and sharp teeth.
 He was found in the center of Bakugan Valley.
 Cycloid is tough and eager to fight.
 His abilities include 'Left Giganti' and 'Right Giganti' which destroys the Gate Card he stands on, 'Stare Down' which creates a field that lowers the G-Power of any enemy Bakugan that steps in by 50, and 'Smack Down' which he destroys the opponent's Gate card by his hand.
 In New Vestroia, he sometimes calls Billy boss and often finds humans amusing and hard to understand, as proved alongside Julie's Gorem.
 He and Hammer Gorem battled against Midnight Percival in Bakugan Interspace.

 Doom Beings' Bakugan

 The following Bakugan make up the Doom Beings:

 Naga

 Naga is the central villain on the first season.
 He was a rogue Bakugan who tried to control all the power in Vestroia.
 In order to do so, he tried to absorb the two opposite cores, but made a mistake and merged himself with the Silent Core while the Infinity Core was expelled to Earth.
 At the same time, Naga shot energy waves that brainwashed the Bakugan, altering the dimensional balance, and creating the Doom Beings.
 He also had a deep hatred for the Battle Brawlers, mainly Dan and Drago.

-He is Wayvern's twin brother, and he uses the Darkus attribute.
+He is Wavern's twin brother, and he uses the Darkus attribute.